PMDCollab/SpriteCollab/README.md

 2. Add the animations and XML data to the zipped folder.
 Consult a full guide here: https://docs.google.com/document/d/1EceEEjyeoFwoKXdNj4vpXdoYRWp8CID64e-ZqY954_Q
 3. Re-upload the file directly to the #submissions channel and await approval.
 It must be zipped with the same name as you got it.

-Note: By submitting files to the bot, you provide permission for others to use, copy, redistribute, or modify said files for their own projects and contributions, so long as credit to the original artist is retained.
+Note: By submitting files to the bot, you provide permission for others to use, copy, redistribute, or modify said files for their own projects and contributions, so long as credit to the original artist is retained and the work is not for profit.

 **POLICY ON OFFICIAL SPRITES**